softsense/git-semver/README.md

       --major           bump major version
       --minor           bump minor version
       --patch           bump patch version (default true)
+      --rc              bump rc version. will bump other version if an rc does not already exist.
       --repo string     path to git repository (default "./") --snapshot        set snapshot version
       --prefix string   use a prefix